fachat/MicroPET/ROM/README.md

-- edit....asm: control files for Steve Gray's editor ROM project, to build the custom editor ROMs -- edit40gx: 40 column for graphics keyboard with wedge and special keys -- edit80gx: 80 column for graphics keyboard with wedge and special keys -- edit40gc: 40 column for C64 keyboard with wedge and special keys -- edit80gc: 80 column for C64 keyboard with wedge and special keys
+- edit....asm: control files for Steve Gray's editor ROM project, to build the custom editor ROMs -- edit40gx: 40 column for graphics keyboard with wedge and special keys -- edit80gx: 80 column for graphics keyboard with wedge and special keys -- edit40gxc: 40 column for C64 keyboard with wedge and special keys -- edit80gxc: 80 column for C64 keyboard with wedge and special keys -- edit40gc: 40 column for C64 keyboard (no further extensions) -- edit80gc: 80 column for C64 keyboard (no further extensions)

 ## ROM features

 The editor ROMs are non-standard, and feature some extensions.
 Note that they are only available for BASIC 4 variants.
-BASIC 2 is only, well, standard BASIC 2.
+BASIC 1 and 2 are only just that.

+### Extended versus Base ROMs

+In the boot menu you can select the various model.
+By default the extended editor ROM is loaded where available (i.e. including wedge and special keys).
+If you select the model while pressing the LEFT SHIFT, the unmodified ROM is loaded.
+One exception: there is no original 80 column N-type keyboard ROM, so a contemporary adaption is used.

+The BASIC 1 Kernal has the problem that its IEEE488 routines are broken.
+Therefore, by default, a version that is patched to fix this is loaded, so IEEE488 can be used.
+Selecting "1" with LEFT-SHIFT pressed installs the original BASIC 1 ROMs.

+Note that pressing the RIGHT SHIFT is not what you want.
+Doing this on the N-type keyboard makes the select routing think you are using a C64 keyboard instead, and the machine becomes unusable.

 ### Graphics keyboard ROMs